dereuromark/cakephp-queue/README.md

 The Queue plugin provides a simple method to create and run such non-user-interaction-critical tasks.

+Another important reason is that specific jobs can be (auto)retried if they failed.
+So if the email server didn't work the first time, or the API gateway had an issue, the current job to be executed isn't lost but kept for rerun.
+Most of those external services should be treated as failable once every x calls, and as such a queue implementation can help reducing issues due to such failures.
+If a job still can't finish despite retries, you still have the option to debug its payload and why this job cannot complete.
+No data is lost here.

 While you can run multiple workers, and can (to some extent) spread these workers to different machines via a shared database, you should consider using a more advanced system for high volume/high number of workers systems.

 ## Demo